tomxi/PhD/bibliography/README.md

 ## Bibliography
 ---------
+NYU Community can access PDFs of (almost) all the following reference via this [shared folder](https://drive.google.com/drive/folders/1SjnwrZBhSEoDpko6KiZn446aZdOYKT_5?usp=sharing) on google drive.

 ### Music Theory
 Lerdahl, F., & Jackendoff, R. S. (1996).
 A Generative Theory of Tonal Music, reissue, with a new preface.
 MIT press.